-- Windows shall be recessed and not flush or project from the surface of the outer wall.
-In addition, upper floor window orientation primarily shall be vertical. - 2.
-A minimum of 60 percent of the ground floor building elevations facing a street shall be comprised of transparent windows. - 3.
-All side and non-ground floor building elevations not otherwise subject to the provisions of subsection 2, above, shall be comprised of not less than 30 percent transparent windows; except zero-lot line/common wall elevations are not required to provide windows. - F. The predominate roof form of buildings on Ferry Street shall be a flat roof with appropriately scaled cornice or stepped parapet top. - G. Rooftop mechanical equipment as described in Section 7.2.202.0.B shall be setback and screened so as to not be visible to a person standing within an adjacent, at-grade public right of way, park, or open space.
+1. Windows shall be recessed and not flush or project from the surface of the outer wall.
+In addition, upper floor window orientation primarily shall be vertical.

-A. Building Materials.
+- 2. A minimum of 60 percent of the ground floor building elevations facing a street shall be comprised of transparent windows. - 3.
+All side and non-ground floor building elevations not otherwise subject to the provisions of subsection 2, above, shall be comprised of not less than 30 percent transparent windows; except zero-lot line/common wall elevations are not required to provide windows. - F. The predominate roof form of buildings on Ferry Street shall be a flat roof with appropriately scaled cornice or stepped parapet top.

-- Exterior building materials shall consist of materials found on historic buildings in the downtown area including decorative block, brick, painted wood, smooth stucco, or natural stone.
+- A. Building Materials. - 1.
+Exterior building materials shall consist of materials found on historic buildings in the downtown area including decorative block, brick, painted wood, smooth stucco, or natural stone.
 The use of high intensity colors such as, neon, metallic or florescent colors for the façade of the building are prohibited. - 2.
 The following materials are prohibited for use on visible surfaces on non-residential structures: - a.
 Vinyl and aluminum; - b.
 Asphalt or fiberglass shingles; - c.
 Structural ribbed metal panels; - d.
 Corrugated metal panels; - e.
 Plywood sheathing, to include wood paneling such as T-111; - f.
-Plastic sheathing; and - q.
+Plastic sheathing; and - g.
 Reflective or moderate to high grade tinted glass. - B. Colors.
-Exterior building colors shall be compatible with those traditionally seen in the Commercial Business Area Overlay District. - 1.
-Primary building colors shall be of low reflective, subtle, earth tones or other natural color shades.
-Permitted colors include shades brick red, brick cream, tan, brown, and dark to light shades of gray (including shades of blue-gray and green-gray) that conform to the Dayton Central Business Area Overlay District color palette in Figure 7.2.111.08.B. - 2.
-The use of high intensity colors that are reflective, sparkling, or florescent for the façade of the building are prohibited.
-Metals shall be matte finish, earth-tone, or burnished/non-reflective colors.
+Exterior building colors shall be compatible with those traditionally seen in the Commercial Business Area Overlay District. - Primary building colors shall be of low reflective, subtle, earth tones or other natural color shades.
+Permitted colors include shades brick red, brick cream, tan, brown, and dark to light shades of gray (including shades of blue-gray and green-gray) that conform to the Dayton Central Business Area Overlay District color palette in Figure 7.2.111.08.B. - The use of high intensity colors that are reflective, sparkling, or florescent for the façade of the building are prohibited.
+Metals shall be matte finish, earth-tone, or burnished/nonreflective colors. - 3.
+Painting brick on a non-residential building listed as Designated Landmark subject to the Historical Property Overlay Zone in Chapter 7.2.112 is prohibited.